 As of September 30, 2021, unrecognized revenue attributable to unsatisfied and partially unsatisfied performance obligations under our long-term contracts was \$384.1 million, of which \$377.6 million relates to Trademark Licensing, \$5.4 million relates to Magazine and Digital Subscriptions, and \$1.1 million relates to other obligations.
 Unrecognized revenue of the Trademark Licensing revenue stream will be recognized over the next ten years, of which 63% will be recognized in the first five years.
-Unrecognized revenue of the Magazine and Digital Subscriptions revenue stream will be recognized over the next five years, of which 63% scale above do not include contracts for which variable consideration is determined based on the customer's subsequent sale or usage.
+Unrecognized over the next five years, of which 55% will be recognized revenues of the Consideration is determined based on the customer's subsequent sale or usage.